 As a homeowner, when you decide to soundproof your ceiling, it is because you do not want vibrations or sound waves transmitting from the underside of the roof to the floor.

-Drop ceilings are originally made to be sound resistant.
-Adding materials to soundproof would make it even better to block noise out.
+Drop ceilings were originally made to be sound-resistant.
+Adding materials to soundproof would make it even better to block the noise out.

-It can be frustrating to arrive back home after a long day to the sound of noisy teenagers playing a video game.
+It can be frustrating to arrive back home after a long day at the sound of noisy teenagers playing a video game.

 Types of Noise – Drop Ceilings

-The purpose of soundproofing is to reduce noise effect.
-There are two types of noise, the airborne and the impact.
+The purpose of soundproofing is to reduce the noise effect.
+There are two types of noise, airborne and impact.

 Airborne noise is a direct transfer of sound from a source to a receiver.
 It is sound that travels through the air.

-Airborne noise bounces either through the floor or ceiling, they come in through small holes or tiny openings in the construction of the house, ceiling cavities and along ductwork.
+Airborne noise bounces either through the floor or ceiling, they come in through small holes or tiny openings in the construction of the house, ceiling cavities, and ductwork.